jacksonTerror/REAtcMARK/README.md

 REAtcMARK is a desktop utility for macOS that analyzes pre-recorded audio files (WAV or MP3) containing SMPTE timecode and generates marker data **specifically for Reaper**.
 It streamlines the process of turning timecode into Reaper marker CSVs, setlists, and detailed reports for your sessions.

+**NEW in v1.1.0:** Full MP3 support!
+Now accepts both WAV and MP3 audio files with enhanced file selection and improved UI feedback.

 ---

 ## Features